Child and Adolescent Mental Health Studies (2020 - 2022)

 CAMS-UA 148 Offered in the fall and spring.
 Wagner, Weis.
 4 points.

 Our earliest experiences shape who we are.
 Examines the trajectory of human development from before conception, through birth and infancy, and continuing up to early preschool for children and their parents.
 Employs a clinical mental health perspective to inform assessment of social and emotional problems in young children and presents current approaches to treatment.

 Play and Creativity

 CAMS-UA 149 Offered in the fall and spring.
-Goldstein, Pourrezaei.
+Amanbekova, Castellanos.
 4 points.

-How does play influence child development, and what is the role of play as we age?
-Surveys historical, scientific, clinical, cultural, and artistic perspectives on the role of play through the life cycle.
+Does play influence child development?
+What is the role of play as we age?
+Surveys historical, scientific, clinical, cultural, and artistic perspectives on the role of play through the lifecycle.
 Explores various theories of creativity through the lens of neuroscience, psychology, philosophy, and mysticism.
-Topics include exploration of play styles, observations of animal play, the role of play in education, social bonding and various cultures, the consequences of play deprivation, and the relationship between creativity, mental illness, and genius.
+Topics include exploration of play styles, observations of animal play, the role of play in education, social bonding, consequences of play deprivation, and the relationship between creativity, mental illness, and genius.